Spectral analysis of random-to-random Markov chains: Proofs of and

 Let $f^\lambda$ denote the number of standard tableaux of shape $\lambda$.
 Then

-The dimension of $\ker \Rand^\nu$ is $\ndestab^\nu$, the number of desarrangement tableaux of shape $\nu$ \cite{RSW2014}.
+By \autoref{lemma:kernel-dimensions}, the dimension of $\ker \Rand^\nu$ is $\ndestab^\nu$, the number of desarrangement tableaux of shape $\nu$.
 Hence, the right hand side above is the number of desarrangement tableaux $Q$ such that $\lambda / \shape(Q)$ is a horizontal strip.
-By a result in \cite{RSW2014}, there is a bijection between these tableaux and the set of standard tableaux of shape $\lambda$.
+By \cite[Proposition~VI.9.4]{RSW2014}, there is a bijection between these tableaux and the set of standard tableaux of shape $\lambda$.
 Hence, the above inequality is an equality. \qedhere

 \end{proof}